 The mill used to be operational and was maintained by the elderly farmer Stig Sundahl, who lived on a nearby farm.
 Together with him, the Sagalund Museum arranged annual mill days, when the mill was put in operation and flour was ground.
 Unfortunately, Stig Sundahl passed away in 2017 and since then, the mill has fallen into disrepair.
 In addition, the mill has been damaged by trees falling over the building in the past winter.

-Additionally the Tappo water mill with its surroundings is a heritage object which has remained undiscovered by the public.
+Additionally, the Tappo water mill with its surroundings is a heritage object which has remained undiscovered by the public.
 For this reason, the museum will organise a brainstorming workshop with the participants to come up with ideas on how the site can be made usable to the local community and visitors, as public usage will improve the conditions for maintaining it in the future.

-During their stay in Tappo, the participants will be living at Stig Sundahl´s farm, which will provide part of the cultural context to the project.
+During their stay in Tappo, the participants will be living for several days at Stig Sundahl´s farm, which will provide part of the cultural context to the project.
 Stig Sundahl was a very old-fashioned man, even for his age.
 He kept his home farm pretty much as it had been since the 1930ies and lived with the same standard until he passed away in 2017.
 Living at Stig Sundahl’s farm will be a unique opportunity for the participants to experience the modest and rustic life in rural Finland, which can be in itself an interactive encounter with the region’s intangible heritage and a more sustainable way of living.

-The project will take place from August, 15th, to August 28th, 2021 and is organised by the Sagalund Museum Foundation, in cooperation with European Heritage Volunteers.
+The project will take place from August, 15th, to August, 28th, 2021 and is organised by the Sagalund Museum Foundation, in cooperation with European Heritage Volunteers.